- The Vue Instance

 …as well as many smaller official companion libraries.

-Apart from answering questions and sharing resources in the forum and Gitter channel, there are a few other less obvious ways to share and expand what you know:
+Apart from answering questions and sharing resources in the forum and chat, there are a few other less obvious ways to share and expand what you know:

 - Watch a repo you care about.
 This will send you notifications whenever there’s activity in that repository, giving you insider knowledge about ongoing discussions and upcoming features.
 It’s a fantastic way to build expertise so that you’re eventually able to help address issues and pull requests.